 Filtered Records in CSV Report (Upload Logs)

-A new configuration has been added that will govern whether a filtered out record should be written to log file or not.
+A new configuration has been added that will govern whether a filtered out record should be written to a log file or not.

 If checked, it will not write the skipped record in the log file.
 Otherwise, it will be logged as action as skipped.